DavideLigari/DavideLigari/README.md

 👋 Hello there!
-I'm [Your Name], a passionate Data Science Engineer currently pursuing my academic journey at the University of Pavia.
+I'm Davide Ligari, a passionate Data Science Engineer currently pursuing my academic journey at the University of Pavia.
 My mission is to leverage data-driven insights to tackle real-world challenges and make informed decisions.

 🔬 My Interests:
 - 📊 Data Analysis and Visualization